yemi2favours/m2pi.ca/content/home/hero.md

 2. To build business skills for effective teamwork and technical report writing

 Attendees will gain hands-on experience as part of a team working on a real-world problem posed by an industry partner.
-If you're a graduate student, or PDF interested in participating or if you're a PDF, instructor or faculty member who is interested in mentoring, please get in touch.
 Potential industry partners can also [contact us](#contact) to learn more or propose projects.